asanetargoss/AspectTweaker/README.md

 Aspect Tweaker is a CraftTweaker add-on for Minecraft 1.10.2 and Thaumcraft 6.

-Its main features are:
+The mod allows you to:

-- Adding/removing aspects from items/blocks (aspects for ore dictionaries is not implemented)
+- Add/remove aspects from items/blocks (aspects on ore dictionaries is not implemented)
-- Modifying recipe examples in the Thaumonomicon for shaped/shapeless crafting table recipes
+- Modify recipe examples in the Thaumonomicon for shaped/shapeless crafting table recipes
-- Overriding the Thaumcraft research tree
+- Override the Thaumcraft research tree

-- Fixes an item meta crafting bug with cauldrons
+In addition, the mod also fixes an item meta crafting bug with cauldrons.

 ## CraftTweaker Usage